MTSU’s Master of Science in Finance program is designed to provide a graduate-level

 - submit official scores on the Graduate Record Examination (GRE).

 - submit official transcripts of previous college work.

-The Master of Science in Finance requires completion of a minimum of 33 semester hours (24 hours of core courses and 9 hours of elective courses).
-Students will have the opportunity to complete the curriculum in one calendar year with courses offered in the evenings and on the weekend.
+The Master of Science in Finance requires completion of 33 semester hours (24 hours of core courses and 9 hours of elective courses).
+The program is designed to be completed in one calendar year.

 Core Courses (24 hours)